 In many cases, these discussions are straightforward because everything is fine and the relationship is on an even keel.
 In some instances, the client may be a ‘Stalker’ or an ‘Opponent’ and a much tougher and more honest conversation is needed.

 The key outcome of these ‘Close the Loop’ meetings is agreement on the appropriate actions that are needed to improve and deepen the relationship.
 This gets built into the Account Planning process for that client.

 Investing in the ‘Soft Side’

 If your CX programme isn’t working the way you hoped it would, it’s probably because you’ve under-invested in the Leadership and Culture quadrants.
 The symptoms will be clear: disengaged account teams; limited insights; complete absence of action.

 If you notice any of these symptoms in your CX programme, do get in touch.

-If you’re thinking of establishing a CX programme in your organisation, think about investing in the ‘Soft Side’ and learn from the experiences of others:
+If you’re thinking of establishing a CX programme, think about investing in the ‘Soft Side’ and learn from the experiences of others in this book: